The Suicide Squad (film): Peacemaker season 2

 In February 2022, HBO Max renewed Peacemaker for a second season, with James Gunn returning as writer, showrunner, and director of all episodes.
 John Cena reprises his DCEU role as Christopher Smith / Peacemaker in season 2, with Freddie Stroma, Danielle Brooks, Jennifer Holland, Steve Agee, Robert Patrick and Nhut Le also returning as their respective characters from the first season.
 Frank Grillo, Sol Rodríguez, Tim Meadows and David Denman join the ensemble in main and recurring roles throughout the season, with Grillo reprising his role as Rick Flag Sr. from Creature Commandos and Denman portraying Keith Smith / Captain Triumph, an older counterpart of Peacemaker's deceased brother from an alternate universe.
 Michael Rooker, who portrayed Savant in The Suicide Squad, also recurs in the season as new character Red St. Wild.
-The season directly continues storylines from The Suicide Squad, notably charting Flag Sr.'s attempts to surveil and detain Peacemaker as revenge for his son's murder during the events of the film.
+The season continues storylines from The Suicide Squad, notably charting Flag Sr.'s attempts to surveil and detain Peacemaker as revenge for his son's murder during the events of the film.
 Joel Kinnaman also makes uncredited guest appearances as Rick Flag Jr., who was revealed as having an affair with Emilia Harcourt (Holland) between the events of the DCEU film Suicide Squad (2016) and The Suicide Squad, and an alternate Flag Jr. from Earth-2, who is in a committed relationship with Harcourt after she had broken up with that world's Peacemaker.
-The season premiered on August 21, 2025 and is set to run for eight episodes, concluding on October 9.
+The season premiered on August 21, 2025, and ran for eight episodes, concluding on October 9.